 Source: Bureau of Justice Statistics, Census of Publicly Funded Forensic Crime Laboratories, 2009 and 2014.

 Fingerprint evidence can be instrumental when trying to place a person at a crime scene, such as from the knife used during the assault in the opening case scenario.
 As seen in exhibits 2 and 3, requests for fingerprint analysis have only increased.
-Other than DNA, fingerprints are one of the most common types of evidence that can link a perpetrator to an assault.
+Other than DNA, fingerprints are one of the most common types of evidence that can link a person to an assault.
 NIJ has a rich research and development portfolio focused on new technologies related to the development of latent prints, as well as studies related to the accuracy and reliability of fingerprint examinations.

-In certain cases of sexual assault, chemical examination of condom lubricants may also prove surprisingly valuable, as many assailants are serial perpetrators and routinely use condoms to avoid leaving DNA evidence.
+In certain cases of sexual assault, chemical examination of condom lubricants may also prove surprisingly valuable, as many assailants commit serial crimes and routinely use condoms to avoid leaving DNA evidence.
 NIJ recently funded a project at the University of Central Florida to improve the characterization and classification of condom lubricants recovered in sexual assault cases and build databases of lubricant mass spectra and infrared spectra that will be available for use in casework.
-This type of analysis can help determine if the perpetrator used a condom and, in some cases, forensic scientists can compare the lubricant recovered from the victim with condoms seized from the suspect.
+This type of analysis can help determine if the person used a condom and, in some cases, forensic scientists can compare the lubricant recovered from the victim with condoms seized from the suspect.

 Additionally, analyzing the various materials used during an assault can provide important information; for example, physically matching a piece of tape collected from a bound victim with evidence recovered from a suspect.
 Recognizing that duct tape is commonly used in abductions, homicides, and the construction of explosive devices, NIJ provided funding for researchers at the University of California, Davis to perform a statistical evaluation on matching the torn and cut ends of duct tape.
 They examined 1,800 torn tape specimens and 400 cut tape specimens and concluded that the mean accuracy for correctly matching specimens ranged from 98.58 to 100 percent for torn tape and from 98.15 to 99.83 percent for cut tape.
 NIJ also awarded Florida International University a grant to evaluate and validate the scientific reliability of chemical methods for profiling tapes.
 Using a collection set of more than 250 tapes (duct and electrical), researchers are applying rigorous analytical methods to examine the variations within and between rolls of tape to understand the relation to tape manufacturing and distribution.